vault27/Foundation/dc.md

 - It is difficult connect two DC and stretch Layer 2 detween them
 - No Host mobility
 - No Microsegmentation
+- Bad for east-west traffic
+- It is difficult to repair devices higher than access layer

+Connections:
+- All end devices are connected to top of rack switch (ToR)
+- Tor switches are connected to end of row switches (EoR) or to other uplink switches
+- Also all network switches maybe in one rack
+- The next is aggregation switches, which are L3 border
+- Aggregation switches > Core routers > edge routers

 ## Era 1 - Fabrics
 - The term “fabric” describes how switch, server, and storage nodes connect to all other nodes in a mesh configuration, evoking the image of tightly woven fabric.
 These links provide multiple redundant communications paths and deliver higher total throughput than traditional networks